ehealthsuisse/EPR-by-example/RegistryStoredQuery.md

 - Metadata attributes encoded as *Classification* can be identified and interpreted by the classification's *classificationScheme* attribute.
 - The unique ID of the document is encoded as *ExternalIdentifier*, which has an *identificationScheme* attribute with a fixed value.

-The full table of the identifier used to indicate the metadata attributes is defined by the metadata model used by IHE XDS.b in **[IHE ITI Technical Framework Vol. 3, Section 4.2.5.2](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.5.2)**.
+The table of the identifier used to indicate the metadata attributes is defined by the metadata model used by IHE XDS.b in **[IHE ITI Technical Framework Vol. 3, Section 4.2.5.2](https://profiles.ihe.net/ITI/TF/Volume3/ch-4.2.html#4.2.5.2)**.

 The corresponding interpretation of the metadata attributes in the Swiss EPR and the supported value sets may be found in **[Annex 3](https://www.bag.admin.ch/dam/bag/de/dokumente/nat-gesundheitsstrategien/strategie-ehealth/gesetzgebung-elektronisches-patientendossier/dokumente/04-epdv-edi-anhang-3-de.pdf.download.pdf/04_EPDV-EDI%20Anhang%203_DE.pdf)** of the ordinances of the Swiss electronic patient dossier.

 The listing below displays a response message.
 For a step by step interpretion, see section below.
 The raw version of the message may be found **[here]()**.